 When all you want is to stay wrapped in a cozy blanket and in hopefully sweet dreams.

-But for one thing.
-The quiet, the calm and what it can bring before “… the hurly burly’s done, when the battle is lost and won.”
+Except for one thing.
+The quiet; the calm and what it can bring before, “… the hurly burly’s done, when the battle is lost and won.”

-She showered, dressed and made her first cup of coffee.
+She showered, dressed and made her first—the best—cup of coffee.
 She had company.
 Her dogs waited expectantly by the back door.

 “Okay,” she topped her mug off from the pot.
 “Let’s go.”
 The joy in their eyes made her smile.
-Holding the door open for them, they stepped out.
+Holding the door open, they stepped out.
 Noses in the air sniffing the predawn… the last scent of night and all the wonders that happened under moon and stars as they slept inside.

-She sighed and looked up, her eyes always finding the Little Dipper.
-“Hi, Nicky!” she greeted that shape in the sky.
-That little grouping of stars, every time, made her think of him.
-Though he was gone from the Earth, he was still in her world.
-In her heart.
+She sighed and looked up.
+Her eyes always finding the Little Dipper, “Hi Nicky!” she greeted that shape in the sky.
+That little grouping of stars—every time—made her think of him.
+Though gone from the Earth, he was still in her world.
+Her heart.

 The wind picked up, lifting her long locks as she faced the stars above.
 Eyes closed, she heard the dogs exploring and sensed the borning of day.
 “The sun’ll be up soon,” she told him opening her eyes to note the yellow-rose tint on the horizon to the east.
-It climbed, and the stars began to fade.
-“I won’t be able to see you until tomorrow.
-I miss you.”
+It climbed, and the stars faded.
+“I won’t be able to see you until tomorrow… I miss you.”
 She breathed in the last of the night and let it out.
 “I love you.”

-As she said it, a shooting star blazed across the sky in front of the Little Dipper before it left her with the sunrise.
-He was saying, “Good morning mom, I love you, too!”
+A shooting star blazed across the sky in front of the Little Dipper before it left her with the sunrise.
+He was saying, “Good morning, mom.
+I love you too!”

-That moment, that perfect moment, filled her soul.
-She turned, called the dogs and started the rest of her day, realizing that getting up early… can be special, too.
+That moment—that perfect moment—filled her soul.
+She turned, called the dogs in and started the rest of her day, realizing that getting up early can be special, too.